-Even though it is summer at the moment, we can still have the odd chilly day.
+No matter the season, we can always have a chilly, rainy day.
 On stormy days when the skies are filled with black clouds, the wind is blowing, and it is raining cats and dogs, we can find ourselves longing for something that will warm our hearts and hands.
-This 15 Bean Soup fits the bill perfectly for just such a time.
+Not to mention the cold winter days!
+Fortunately, this 15 Bean Soup fits the bill perfectly for just such a time.
 It takes just minutes to prepare and cooks easily and effortlessly in your slow cooker.
 Your kitchen stays nice and cool, and yet you end up with a lovely warm soup that your family is sure to love!

 This is the perfect recipe for the larger family, or for when you want to feed a crowd.
 Even if you are a smaller family, you will really enjoy the ease and comfort of this hearty, healthy, and delicious soup.
 It can easily be broken down into smaller containers when done and frozen, ready to pull out and reheat at a later time!